 While some people opt to use bitcoin mixers to break the chain of history associated with specific coins, this behavior is starting to draw attention.
 However, mixing can raise red flags when using centralized exchanges, especially if you use them to cash out.
 Another problem with bitcoin mixing is that trust will typically need to be considered when considering using a mixing service.

 How Can Bitcoin Protect Your Privacy?

-If you are in a delicate situation, bitcoin gives you the power to move funds around the world in minutes with minimal expense or even to carry value across borders while carrying nothing at all simply by memorizing your seed words or private key.
+If you are in a delicate situation, bitcoin gives you the power to move funds around the world in minutes with minimal expense or even to carry value across borders while carrying nothing and simply by memorizing your seed words or private key.

 What privacy means to each of us can vary.
-Still, for those in parts of the world that are struggling economically or politically, the discretion that can be found when using bitcoin can be an extremely beneficial thing to protecting yourself and any value you may have from hyperinflation, seizure, or prying eyes.
+Still, for those in parts of the world that are struggling economically or politically, the discretion that can be found when using bitcoin can be highly beneficial to protect yourself and any value you may have from hyperinflation, seizure, or prying eyes.
 Even with the pseudo-anonymity of bitcoin not being genuinely anonymous, a lot can be achieved.
-This is something you will see simply by looking at the parts of the world rapidly taking to bitcoin even while struggling with various oversights and restrictions.
+You will see this simply by looking at the parts of the world rapidly taking to bitcoin even while struggling with various oversights and restrictions.

 Certain Bitcoin Transaction Can Impact Privacy More